telerik/kendo-react/README.md

 ### GitHub Issues Grid

-The [React GitHub Issues Application](https://www.telerik.com/kendo-react-ui/components/sample-applications/issues-grid/) shows off how to use a KendoReact Grid to manage a large data set—in this case, all issues in the main Facebook React and GraphQL repositories.
+The [React GitHub Issues Application](https://www.telerik.com/kendo-react-ui/components/sample-applications/issues-grid/) shows off how to use a KendoReact Data Grid to manage a large data set—in this case, all issues in the main Facebook React and GraphQL repositories.

 * [Live demo](https://telerik.github.io/kendo-react-homepage-demo/)
 * [Source code](https://github.com/telerik/kendo-react-homepage-demo)